Chinese village doctor treating a man by burning herbs

-The earliest known Chinese medical writing, The Recipes for Fifty-Two Ailments, was written about 186 BC.
+December 2016 - Doctors wrote the earliest known Chinese medical writing, The Recipes for Fifty-Two Ailments, about 186 BC.
 The recipes suggest chanting spells, herbal medicines, lancing (cutting the skin open) and cauterization (burning the flesh) as cures for things like warts and snake bites and possession by demons (mental illness).

 Chinese doctors learned from Indian doctors about inoculation against smallpox, and by the 1500s AD, under the Ming Dynasty, Chinese doctors were inoculating many people to prevent smallpox from spreading.